 The Faculty Handbook requires that each Local Academic Unit (LAU) develop specific guidelines with respect to the selection and use of external referees.
 As transparent leadership is a value at Mason, these these guidelines should be made available to all faculty.
 Please note that LAUs may choose to expand on the institutional requirements and guidance outlined here.

-Institutional Guidance on External Reviews (Download the complete .pdf)
+University Guidelines For Soliciting External Referees (Download the complete .pdf)

 - University guidelines require a minimum of five external review letters, although School/College minimums may be higher.